Radian Group Inc. (RDN) Shares Up Despite Recent Market Volatility

 Insider Trading

-Hoffman Edward J, the Sr. EVP, General Counsel of Radian Group Inc., sale 9,990 shares at $21.61 during a trade that took place back on Feb 28, which means that Hoffman Edward J is holding 118,534 shares at $215,884 based on the most recent closing price.
+Brummer Derek, the President, Mortgage of Radian Group Inc., sale 25,000 shares at $21.75 during a trade that took place back on Mar 03, which means that Brummer Derek is holding 183,990 shares at $543,705 based on the most recent closing price.

 Stock Fundamentals for RDN